 As the courses are taught entirely in English, a good level of English (written and oral) is necessary in order to become a student at DSTI.
 Moreover, as all of the students are international, the social life of the institute is also in English.

-Admission interviews are conducted in English in two parts, one focused on your personal profile and the other your technical profile.
-They can take place on one of the two campuses or via Skype (if you can not be present on site) thanks to our distance learning tools.
+Admission interviews are conducted in English in two parts, one focuses on your personal profile and the other on your technical skills.
+They can take place on one of the two campuses (Sophia-Antipolis or Paris), or via Skype if you can’t be present.
+Thanks to our distance tools.

 Several ways can help you finance your DSTI training.
 Many banks offer student loans in advance of your training.
 Also if you are registered unemployed, job-seeker, your unemployment office can also help you with tuition fees.
 In addition, a 6-month internship is integrated into the training, during which our students are offered internship remuneration generally well beyond the legal minimum, which allows you to absorb some of the tuition fees.
 In some cases, you may also receive support (total or partial) from your employer, particularly in the context of retraining.

-DSTI’s Applied MSc and Advanced MSc Programmes are built around four main areas: computer science, applied mathematics, business applications and ethics/law.
-The programmes are very intense (400 hours per quarter) including plenty of practical work.
+DSTI’s Applied MSc Programmes are built around four main areas: computer science, applied mathematics, business applications and ethics/law.
+The intensive programmes (400 hours per quarter) include plenty of practical work.
 You will also be prepared to take two professional certification exams per programme.

-Yes, the flexibility of DSTI allows students to change campuses whenever they want.
-You can, for example, spend the first 3 months on the Paris campus, then the next 3 months on the Sophia-Antipolis campus, or you could visit your colleagues from another campus for a week.
+Yes, the flexibility at DSTI allows students to change campuses whenever they want.
+You can, for example, spend the first 3 months on the Paris campus, then the next 3 months on the Sophia-Antipolis campus.
+You can also visit your colleagues from another campus for a week.